james-menzies/spotify_opus/README.md

 flask manage reset
 ```

-6. Run the app by executing:
+6. Run the app by executing from the root of the project directory:
 ```
 flask run
 ```